 What is RFID?
 What Does RFID Stand For?

 RFID is an acronym for “radio-frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels (defined below) are captured by a reader via radio waves.
-RFID is